k8ssandra/k8ssandra/docs/content/en/docs/topics/ingress/traefik/repair/_index.md

     # Set to `true` to enable the templating of Traefik ingress custom resources
     enabled: false

-    # Monitoring ingress
+    # Repair service
-    monitoring:
-      grafana:
+    repair:
       # Note this will **only** work if `traefik.enabled` is also `true`
       enabled: true

       # Name of the Traefik entrypoints where we want to source traffic.
       entrypoints:
         - web

       # Hostname Traefik should use for matching requests.
-        host: grafana.k8ssandra.cluster.local

-      prometheus:
-        # Note this will **only** work if `traefik.enabled` is also `true`
-        enabled: true

-        # Name of the Traefik entrypoints where we want to source traffic.
-        entrypoints:
-          - web

-        # Hostname Traefik should use for matching requests.
-        host: prometheus.k8ssandra.cluster.local
+      host: repair.k8ssandra.cluster.local
 ```

-Note the `host` parameters, this is where the DNS names must be provided.
+Note the `host` parameter, this is where the DNS name must be provided.

 ## Enabling Traefik Ingress